 Cooling Therapy May Help Infants Battle Brain Damage

-Fortunately, as science and medicine evolve, so too do the treatments for illnesses and injuries — even for something as serious as a brain damage birth injury.
+Fortunately, as science and medicine evolve, so do the treatments for illnesses and injuries—even for something as serious as a brain damage birth injury.
 Cooling therapy is one of those treatments; it is used to help newborns who experienced severe oxygen deficiency during the birth process and developed birth asphyxia or hypoxic-ischemic encephalopathy as a result.
 Here’s why doctors and parents alike are finding cooling therapy so reassuring for helping babies battle brain damage.

 How Does Cooling Infants to Battle Brain Damage Work?

-The technique is based on a pattern that physicians have historically observed in the medical field, whereby patients have healed more easily if they were injured while cold or in extremely cold weather.
-So how does it help an infant battle brain damage?
-A lower core temperature slows down metabolic processes, and scientists and physicians theorize that this alters the time frame during which body and/or brain damage can occur.
+The technique is based on a pattern physicians have historically observed in the medical field, whereby patients have healed more easily if they were injured while cold or in extremely cold weather.
+So how does cooling help an infant battle brain damage?
+Scientists and physicians theorize a lower core body temperature slows down the metabolic process, thereby decreasing damage to the brain.

 Is Cooling Therapy for Newborns Safe?

-According to the National Center for Biotechnology Information, the first known use of cooling therapy for medical purposes was about 5,000 years ago — but it wasn’t until 2002 that it was widely used in hospitals.
+According to the National Center for Biotechnology Information, the first known use of cooling therapy for medical purposes was about 5,000 years ago—but it wasn’t until 2002 that it was widely used in hospitals.
 Because it’s a relatively new treatment in practice, additional research and studies are still ongoing.
-As a result, it’s important to discuss the possibility of neonatal therapeutic hypothermia with your physician, especially if you’re experiencing a difficult pregnancy.

 Still, the expert opinion is that clinical trials for cooling therapy have been promising.
 An NIH-supported study in 2005 discovered that when cooling therapy was administered to newborns with birth asphyxia, it reduced the risk of death and disability by age 18 to 22 months.
 The same study followed the children to assess the long-term effects of cooling therapy and found that, by age 6–7 years, they had a significantly lower mortality rate (28%) than did the children who had not received neonatal therapeutic hypothermia as babies (44%).